Assessing the dynamical assumptions in Tsirelson inequality tests of non-classicality in harmonic oscillators: The Leggett–Garg framework

-But does a violation truly imply genuine quantum behaviour and the failure of macrorealism, or could a stubborn macrorealist now argue that it stems purely from faulty dynamics?
-A classical system that breaks the dynamical assumption—that is, one which is not precessing uniformly (or not oscillating at all, even)—will easily violate the Tsirelson inequality.
-Fig. \ref{fig:Erratic classical trajectory} depicts qualitatively that a Tsirelson violation could be caused by a classical particle that does not obey the expected Newtonian dynamics of oscillation induced by a harmonic potential, lingering for too long on one side of the origin; or perhaps we have just defined the origin inaccurately.
-Either way, such a trajectory still has a defined position at all times, and hence is macrorealistic, yet a spurious Tsirelson inequality violation will ensue.
+But does a Tsirelson inequality violation truly imply genuine quantum behaviour and the failure of macrorealism, or could a stubborn macrorealist now argue that it stems purely from faulty dynamics?
+We saw that even trajectories with a defined position at all times can produce spurious Tsirelson inequality violations (Fig. \ref{fig:Erratic classical trajectory}).
 So, just as separating realism from non–invasive measurability has proved to be the greatest hassle in LG tests, do we now run into a similar problem in Tsirelson tests of separating the failure of realism from this newfound dynamical assumption?

-Our strategy to assess the dynamical assumption will be to re-write the Tsirelson quantity in terms of various probabilities for two-time and three-time measurements that can be interpreted as measures of uniform precession.
-We will do this in two ways.
-Our first method involves demonstrating an explicit connection between $\langle A \rangle$ and the probability of zero sign changes, $L_1$ (Eqs. \ref{L1 A} and \ref{L1 B}), which should be zero classically.
-Our second method stems from the interesting observation that a weaker condition of setting merely the difference $q(+,+,+)-q(-,-,-)$ to be zero \textit{also} leads to the Tsirelson inequality, as we shall show, and thus may also be considered a measure of uniform precession.
+Our strategy in Section \ref{Assessing UP} to assess the dynamical assumption will be to use the Leggett–Garg framework to re-write the Tsirelson quantity in terms of various probabilities that can be interpreted as measures of uniform precession.